ideal-fire/Higurashi-Vita/README.txt

 ========
 make -f Makefile.3ds
 You need Lua, libsfil, and libsf2d, libpng.
-Every library you compile with needs to be compiled with -mfloat-abi=softfp
+	Modified Lua source code file is in /_Notes/ModifiedLuaSourceFile/ Every library you compile with needs to be compiled with -mfloat-abi=softfp

 Compiling (Vita)